QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

     protected BaseBrokerageOrderPollingService(BrokerageConcurrentMessageHandler messageHandler, IOrderProvider orderProvider,
         TimeSpan? pollInterval = null, TimeSpan? notificationTimeout = null);

-    /// <summary>One read of the broker, giving the states the sweep saw.
+    /// <summary>One read of the broker, giving the current order snapshots.
 The loop calls it every
-    /// poll interval, hands each state to the message handler, and counts a throw as one failed sweep.</summary>
+    /// poll interval, hands each snapshot to the message handler, and counts a throw as one failed poll.</summary>
-    protected abstract IEnumerable<BrokerageOrderSnapshot> Sweep();
+    protected abstract IEnumerable<BrokerageOrderSnapshot> GetOrderSnapshots();

-    /// <summary>A copy of the ids a sweep still has to read: everything tracked whose end was not
+    /// <summary>A copy of the ids a poll still has to read: everything tracked whose end was not
     /// reported yet.</summary>
-    protected List<string> GetWatchedBrokerageIds();
+    protected IEnumerable<string> GetOpenBrokerageIds();

     /// <summary>The order events one snapshot produced.
 Raised inside <see cref="ProcessOrderState"/>, never empty.</summary>
     public event EventHandler<List<OrderEvent>> OrderEvents;